dini-ag-kim/school-curriculum-pg/README.md

-# This repo is outdates
+# This repo is outdated

 ## please go to